 Stump grinding is certainly cheaper than stump removal since it is less intensive in terms of labor and time.

-It generally stump grinding costs an average of $250 to grind a stump with a diameter of about 20-inches.
+Generally, stump grinding costs an average of $250 to grind a stump with a diameter of about 20 inches.
 This is certainly more economical when compared to the complete removal of the same stump which costs an average of $522.5.

 Can I Build or Pave Over an Area Where a Stump Was Ground Out?